top of page

 Gross margin is the difference between the cost to deliver and the selling price of a company's products.
 It is also known as gross profit because it is the profit before accounting for other expenses, such as operating costs, depreciation, or amortization.
 Gross margin is an essential metric because it indicates whether a company has a competitive advantage in its market.

-If your business has high fixed costs and low variable costs, you will want to focus on increasing your gross margin so you can recover those fixed costs more quickly.
-Companies can improve their gross margins by reducing delivery and production costs and increasing selling prices.
+If your business has high fixed costs and low variable costs, you will want to focus on increasing your gross margin so you can recover those fixed costs more quickly through the growth strategy framework.

 1. Be very clear about what margin you’re making and what rates you’re charging on each project and slightly increase them.